-- (3)(2) Where conflicts occur between the policies contained in the Land Use Plan and those contained in any element of the City's General Plan, zoning or any other ordinance, the policies of the Land Use Plan shall take precedence. - (4)(3) Prior to approval of any Coastal Development Permit, the City shall make the finding that the development conforms to the policies and requirements contained in the Land Use Plan.
+- The policies of Chapter 3 of the Coastal Act (PRC Sections 30200 30263) shall be the guiding policies of the Land Use Plan. - (2) Where conflicts occur between the policies contained in the Land Use Plan and those contained in any element of the City's General Plan, zoning or any other ordinance, the policies of the Land Use Plan shall take precedence. - (3) Prior to approval of any Coastal Development Permit, the City shall make the finding that the development conforms to the policies and requirements contained in the Land Use Plan.